 14.3 You are responsible for ensuring that you are physically and medically fit for the class and during the class you must take care of your own personal safety at all times.

 14.4 Actors Ink will not be liable for any loss or damage to property, or injury sustained by any person whilst attending classes

 15 CHILD SAFE ENVIRONMENT POLICY

 Actors Ink & Essential Talent Performing Arts Academy is committed to providing a child safe environment that protects children from abuse and harm.
-This policy explains how Actors Ink & ETPAA demonstrates compliance with the Children's Protection Act 1993 (SA), and the Child Safe Environments: Principles of Good Practice and the Standards for dealing with information obtained about the criminal history of employees and volunteers who work with children.
+This policy explains how Actors Ink & ETPAA demonstrates compliance with the Children and Young People Act 2017 (SA), and the Child Safe Environments: Principles of Good Practice and the Standards for dealing with information obtained about the criminal history of employees and volunteers who work with children.

 This policy applies to all Actors Ink & Essential Talent staff and contractors.

 Abuse/neglect refers to sexual, physical or emotional abuse, which causes or puts the child at risk of serious physical, psychological or emotional harm.

 Act refers to the Children and Young People Act 2017(SA).